Summary

 Safety data and unknowns

-Animal studies at high doses have linked GLP‑1 exposure to fetal growth restriction, structural abnormalities, and pregnancy loss, often alongside maternal weight loss, which is why labels advise against use in pregnancy.
-Human data are limited and mixed; so far no clear pattern of major birth defects has emerged, but there is insufficient evidence about more subtle outcomes or long‑term effects on children.
-Experts say the main risk now is uncertainty and the need for pregnancy‑specific research.
+Animal studies at high doses have shown fetal growth restriction, structural abnormalities, and pregnancy loss, often alongside maternal weight loss; labels therefore advise against use in pregnancy.
+Human data remain limited and mixed: no clear, consistent signal for major birth defects has emerged, but evidence is insufficient regarding subtler outcomes or long‑term child effects.
+Experts emphasize uncertainty and the need for pregnancy‑specific research.

 Clinical perspective

-– Discussing timing of stopping GLP‑1s and creating a transition plan with a healthcare provider
+– Discuss timing of stopping GLP‑1s and a transition plan with your clinician (many advise stopping weeks to months before conception).

-– Focusing on balanced nutrition that supports appropriate pregnancy weight gain for your BMI (regular meals and snacks, protein, high‑fiber carbohydrates, fruits and vegetables, healthy fats)
+– Focus on balanced nutrition to support appropriate weight gain for your BMI (regular meals/snacks, adequate protein, high‑fiber carbs, fruits/vegetables, healthy fats).

-– Incorporating gentle, regular activity as appropriate (short walks after meals, brief resistance exercises)
+– Include gentle, regular activity as appropriate (short post‑meal walks, light resistance exercises).

-– Managing stress, sleep, and nausea, which affect appetite and eating behavior
+– Address sleep, stress, and nausea, which influence appetite and glycemic control.

-– Monitoring blood sugar and metabolic health closely if stopping GLP‑1 therapy
+– Monitor blood sugar and metabolic health closely after stopping GLP‑1 therapy and during pregnancy.

 Bottom line

-Stopping GLP‑1 medications before pregnancy was associated in this study with higher rates of certain complications and greater gestational weight gain, but underlying obesity and metabolic disease probably play a major role.
-GLP‑1s are not recommended during pregnancy; those planning pregnancy should work with clinicians on cessation timing, metabolic monitoring, and nutrition and activity plans to minimize risks.
-More pregnancy‑specific research is needed to clarify benefits and harms.
+Stopping GLP‑1 medications before pregnancy was associated in this study with higher rates of certain complications and more gestational weight gain, but underlying obesity and metabolic disease likely contribute substantially.
+GLP‑1s are not recommended during pregnancy; people planning pregnancy should work with clinicians on cessation timing, metabolic monitoring, and nutrition and activity plans.
+More targeted research is needed to clarify benefits and risks for pregnancy.